Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Probabilistic Circuits for MTP

 \textbf{\mtpff.} Representing the commonly used \ref{eq:n-indep-prob} MTP parameterisation as a PC is simple: we introduce $n$ input units, each parameterised by $\phi_i$, its corresponding token probabilities, and connect them all to a single product unit, as shown in \cref{fig:tensor-factorizations-circuits} for a distribution over $n=4$ tokens.

-\textbf{\mtpcp.} Similarly, we can easily encode a \ref{eq:r-cp} factorisation in a \textit{shallow} PC by i) introducing $r$ input units for each token (each parameterised by their own probabilities $\phi_{ij}$), then ii) multiplying them to retrieve the $r$ factorised mixture components, which we then iii) aggregate in a sum unit with weights $\omega_j = q(z_{j} \mid \mathbf{x}_{\leq t})$ (see also Proposition 1 in \citet{loconte2025what}). \cref{fig:tensor-factorizations-circuits} shows this construction for $n=4$ and $r=2$.
-This basic construction suggests that we can create deeper architectures by interleaving sum and product layers, while overparameterising each layer by increasing the number of units in it ($r$).
-Furthermore, by implementing \ref{eq:r-cp} as a PC unlocks a faster sampling routine (\cref{app:sampling-pcs}) than the one used in \citet{basharin2024faster}.
+\textbf{\mtpcp.} Similarly, we can easily encode a \ref{eq:r-cp} factorisation in a \textit{shallow} PC by i) introducing $r$ input units for each token (each parameterised by their own probabilities $\phi_{ij}$), then ii) multiplying them to retrieve the $r$ factorised mixture components, which we then iii) aggregate in a sum unit with weights $\omega_j = q(z_{j} \mid \mathbf{x}_{\leq t})$ (see also Proposition 1 in~\citet{loconte2025what}). \cref{fig:tensor-factorizations-circuits} shows this construction for $n=4$ and $r=2$.
+This basic construction suggests that we can create deeper architectures by interleaving sum and product layers, while overparameterising each layer by increasing the number of units $r$ in it.
+Furthermore, implementing \ref{eq:r-cp} as a PC unlocks a faster sampling routine (\cref{app:sampling-pcs}) than the one used in~\citet{basharin2024faster}.

-\textbf{\mtphmm.} As a further example of the expressiveness increase we get by generalising our approach to deeper PCs, we introduce a factorisation that realises a hidden Markov model (HMM), which better captures distant dependencies in the sequence by introducing \textit{a sequence of latent variables}, in contrast to the single one present in \ref{eq:r-cp}.
+\textbf{\mtphmm.} As a further example of the expressiveness increase we get by generalising our approach to deeper PCs, we introduce a factorisation that realises a hidden Markov model (HMM), which better captures distant dependencies in the sequence by introducing \textit{a sequence of latent variables}, in contrast to the single one in \ref{eq:r-cp}.
 More precisely, we define an HMM with $r$ hidden states and truncate its prediction window to $n$ steps into the future.
-We resort to an inhomogeneous HMM, \ie, we do not make the transition matrices time-invariant, as this setup is more expressive and worked better in our experiments, see~\cref{app:hmms}.
+We resort to an inhomogeneous HMM, \ie, we use time-dependent transition matrices, as it is more expressive and worked better in our experiments (\cref{app:hmms}).
 This simplifies \cref{eq:n-gram-prob} into:

-\cref{fig:tensor-factorizations-circuits} illustrates the \ref{eq:r-hmm} parameterisation above represented as a circuit, comprising $n=4$ pairs of sum and product layers stacked, where the parameters $\boldsymbol{\omega}_i$ of the former are the transition probabilities $q(z_i \mid z_{i-1},\mathbf{x}_{\leq t})$.
+\cref{fig:tensor-factorizations-circuits} illustrates the \ref{eq:r-hmm} parameterisation above represented as a circuit, comprising $n=4$ stacked pairs of sum and product layers, where the parameters $\boldsymbol{\omega}_i$ of the former are the transition probabilities $q(z_i \mid z_{i-1},\mathbf{x}_{\leq t})$.
 Similarly to \ref{eq:r-cp}, we can increase $r$ to overparameterise the circuit with more input units per token and sum units overall, and hence increase expressiveness.